na-na-hi/renget/archive/NikkeInfo.md

 #### Does Gold Mileage expire when the banner ends?
-No, you can save it and use it on whatever banner you want We don't know if we'll ever get another Pilgrim banner but those are good ones to use Gold Mileage in because Pilgrims have 1% instead of 2% chance on focus
+No, you can save it and use it on whatever banner you want Pilgrim banners are the best ones to use the mileage on because the Pilgrims have 1% instead of 2% chance on focus